Jill Dianne Swenson, Ph.D.

 Sharon K. Yntema

 Sharon K. Yntema is a bookkeeper, licensed massage therapist at Hands On Physical Therapy, and author (Vegetarian Baby series, More Than 100: Women Science Fiction Writers).
 She started bookkeeping at McBooks Bookstore in 1978, worked part-time for The Bookery since 1990, and started a Little Free Library in downtown Ithaca in 2013.
 She serves on the executive board of Buffalo Street Books, a cooperatively owned bookstore in Ithaca, NY.
-She is now writing a history of 200 years of Ithaca bookstores (1820-2020).
+She is currently finishing up a book on a 200-year history of bookstores in the Ithaca, NY, area, and beginning a new book on the natural history of her backyard.